raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 \mathrm{area} = \frac{\frac{\theta}{\sin \theta} - \cos \theta}{4\sin \theta}
 $$

-Applying the formula for area above, using the quadratic formula, and simplifying a bit, we get this arm length:
+Applying the formula for area above, using the quadratic formula, and simplifying a bit, we get value for the arm length:

 $$
 \frac{2\sin \theta - \sqrt{4 \sin^2 \theta - \frac{20}{3}\sin(2\theta)\mathrm{area}}}{\sin(2\theta)}